AncientreeBILL/AncientreeBILL/README.md

 ### Hi, I'm Bichi, a master student at [TU Delft](https://www.tudelft.nl/). 👋
-You can reach me via *Bichyzhang@gmail.com* or my [LinkedIn](https://www.linkedin.com/in/%E5%BC%BC%E5%BC%9B-%E5%BC%A0-44814a190/).
+You can reach me via *Bichyzhang@gmail.com* or my [LinkedIn](https://www.linkedin.com/in/bichi-zhang-44814a190/).

 ## My research interests lie on...
+- SLAM
 - Image/Audio signal processing
 - Camera-LiDAR sensor fusion
 - Applications of machine learning and deep learning
-- Autonomous vehicles
+- Autonomous systems
 - ...
 - ... and I'm eager to learn new stuffs! ⚡⚡⚡